Great food, travel, good natural health and music are some of my biggest life passions.

-These little nocturnal insects are sneaky and can be found anywhere from your bedroom or kitchen to your bathroom.
+These little nocturnal insects are sneaky and can be found anywhere from your bedroom or kitchen, to your bathroom.
 Never fear.
-I have found something that has worked and taken my infestation in my wardrobe to practically non-existent: lavender oil.
+I have found something that has worked and taken the infestation in my wardrobe to practically non-existent: lavender oil.

 Proportion of Lavender Oil to Water

-I purchased some concentrated lavender oil from my local grocery store and diluted it with some water: About a tea spoon of lavender oil to half a small spray bottle of water or thereabouts.
+I purchased some concentrated lavender oil from my local grocery store and diluted it with some water: About a teaspoon of lavender oil to half a small spray bottle of water or thereabouts.

-- Basically once the cupboard is empty you need to vacuum or wash the floor thoroughly as there will potentially be a lot of new silverfish waiting to hatch.
-Once you have done this (a couple of times for good measure) wipe the walls and shelves down with the lavender oil mix and spray some into each corner of the cupboard and on the floor or carpet.
+- Basically, once the cupboard is empty, you need to vacuum or wash the floor thoroughly as there will potentially be a lot of new silverfish waiting to hatch.
+Once you have done this (a couple of times for good measure), wipe the walls and shelves down with the lavender oil mix and spray some into each corner of the cupboard and on the floor or carpet.
 Allow to dry (if you don't, you may get mould or mildew).
-This step is essential as it will keep new ones from entering and if there are a few still in there, hopefully drive them out.
+This step is essential as it will keep new ones from entering and if there are a few still in there, hopefully, drive them out.

 - Go through all boxes even if they are shut.
-If there is no airtight seal, these little creatures can get in so it is necessary to open each box, empty the contents, thoroughly sort through, and clean them out.
+If there is no airtight seal, these little creatures can get in, so it is necessary to open each box, empty the contents, thoroughly sort through, and clean them out.
 It doesn't hurt to wipe it out a second time with some lavender/water mix to just get the scent in there.
-Be especially mindful of shoe boxes as the paper stuffing that comes with shoes seems to attract Silverfish.
-If possible change your cardboard shoe boxes for plastic and throw out the shoe stuffing.
+Be especially mindful of shoe boxes, as the paper stuffing that comes with shoes seems to attract silverfish.
+If possible, change your cardboard shoe boxes for plastic and throw out the shoe stuffing.

-- Inspect your clothing. shake it all out and brush down.
+- Inspect your clothing.
+Shake it all out and brush down.
 You may even need to wash the garments.
 This is a very laborious task, but if you have an infestation, it is necessary.
 If you are just being proactive, then washing your clothes should not be necessary.
 Just sort well.
 If you have folded clothing in your wardrobe, be sure to unfold and shake as they are often hidden in creases and will stick well to fabric.

 - Before putting all items back into your wardrobe, do another check.
-Throw out any boxes or books that have visible signs of being eaten by Silverfish.
-Also if you have had clothing that has holes, it will definitely need to be washed before mending.
+Throw out any boxes or books that have visible signs of being eaten by silverfish.
+Also, if you have had clothing that has holes, it will definitely need to be washed before mending.
 This is also a good time to de-clutter, as the more items you have in a space, the easier it is for these pests to get in and make a little home.

-Keeping Silverfish Away
+Tips for Keeping Silverfish Away

 - Make it a habit to spray some lavender oil around the skirting boards or cupboard doors to refresh the scent and keep those nasties away in between your big cleanings.